 Let me tell you that if you’re looking to book a room at this hotel, then try and make sure that you book this suite.

 It is absolutely stunning.

-The room itself was large and spacious with a super comfortable double bed, seating area by the window, desk and a few bedside units.
+The room itself was large and spacious with a super comfortable double bed, a seating area by the window, a desk and a few bedside units.

 We couldn’t believe how big the room was.

 The bathroom is off the side of the main room and down a staircase and dressing hallway with floor-to-ceiling mirrors on one side and wardrobes on the other.

 The bathroom is the epitome of luxury with a free-standing bath, and shower unit giving you the best of both worlds paired with the complimentary Arran Aromatics bath and shower products it’s really a place where you can escape and relax in comfort.